 3. Brookfield Renewable Partners (TSE: BEP.UN)

 Brookfield Renewable Partners is promoted by global private equity major Brookfield Partners.
 The firm operates a global portfolio of renewable energy assets spanning all major types such as hydro, wind, solar, and renewable energy storage facilities.
 Brookfield Renewable Partners has $59 billion of power assets under management and nearly 6000 power facilities.
-The group has a total development pipeline of over 23GWh.
+In addition, the group has a total development pipeline of over 23GWh.

-The group is mainly focused on building power assets at strategic locations at economically favorable times.
+The group mainly focuses on building power assets at strategic locations at economically favourable times.
 Over time the group recycles assets by selling mature assets and using proceeds from the sale and new issues to expand their portfolio.
 Compared to others on this list, Brookfield Renewable offers investors a very diverse asset base in terms of geography and type of energy generation.

 In 2020, the group generated 42GWh of renewable energy across all assets.
 In Q1 2021, the company reported a 190% increase in FFO (Funds from Operations), with FFO from solar assets increased 275% after it acquired Terraform Power, a major US solar manufacturer, for vertical integration.

 SolarEdge is an Israel-based but US-domiciled producer of ancillary solar products.
 Their products include solar inverters, power optimizers, and power generation monitoring systems.
 SolarEdge has manufacturing facilities in Hungary and China.
 The company has a market cap of $12.7 billion and a P/E of 102.

 SolarEdge operates in a highly competitive market with competitors such as Enphase Energy, who have been chipping away at its market share in the US.
 However, SolarEdge derives little more than 2/3 of its revenue from international markets, mainly Europe, where it has achieved significant growth.
 This is because the political stance on renewable energy is very strong in the EU.